Amid political impasse, ED raids Gehlot's brother in fertiliser scam

 Agrasen Gehlot, who runs a business of seeds and fertilisers, is under the scanner in the alleged scam since 2007-08.

 The case was initially being investigated by the IT department.
-After the IT Department filed a prosecution complaint, a case has been registered under Prevention of Money Laundering Act.
+After the IT Department filed a prosecution complaint, a case has been registered under the Prevention of Money Laundering Act.

-It may be recalled that he Income Tax Department had last week conducted searches in Jaipur in connection with a tax evasion case against a Rajasthan-based hydropower infrastructure company and some linked business groups.
+It may be recalled that the Income Tax Department had last week conducted searches in Jaipur in connection with a tax evasion case against a Rajasthan-based hydropower infrastructure company and some linked business groups.

 Mahesh Joshi, the Congress' chief whip had condemned the I-T raids on premises linked to two Congress leaders.